duftler/click-to-deploy/k8s/spinnaker/README.md

 will be deployed in their own Kuberetes Pods, managed by Deployment objects, behind Service objects.

+### Management components

+We provide the following two components to help you manage your Spinnaker instance:

 [Halyard](https://www.spinnaker.io/reference/halyard/) is Spinnaker's
 configuration service and consists of a CLI and a daemon.
 The CLI will be installed in the management environment (based on Cloud Shell) included in